MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Weixin Liang, Girmaw Abebe Tadesse, Daniel Ho, Fei-Fei Li, Matei Zaharia, Ce Zhang, James Zou. *Nature Machine Intelligence*
   - Key Word: Trustworthy AI; Data Design; Data Sculpting; Data Strategies; Data Policy.
   - <details><summary>Digest</summary> Automated AI model builders that are publicly available can now achieve top performance in many applications.
 In contrast, the design and sculpting of the data used to develop AI often rely on bespoke manual work, and they critically affect the trustworthiness of the model.
 This Perspective discusses key considerations for each stage of the data-for-AI pipeline—starting from data design to data sculpting (for example, cleaning, valuation and annotation) and data evaluation—to make AI more reliable.

+- Data Budgeting for Machine Learning. [[paper]](https://arxiv.org/abs/2210.00987)
+  - Xinyi Zhao, Weixin Liang, James Zou.
+  - Key Word: Benchmark; Data Budgeting.
+  - <details><summary>Digest</summary> We study the data budgeting problem and formulate it as two sub-problems: predicting (1) what is the saturating performance if given enough data, and (2) how many data points are needed to reach near the saturating performance.
+Different from traditional dataset-independent methods like PowerLaw, we proposed a learning method to solve data budgeting problems.

+- I Speak, You Verify: Toward Trustworthy Neural Program Synthesis. [[paper]](https://arxiv.org/abs/2210.00848)
+  - Darren Key, Wen-Ding Li, Kevin Ellis.
+  - Key Word: Program Synthesis; Natural Language to Code; Large Language Models.
+  - <details><summary>Digest</summary> We develop an approach for improving the trustworthiness and overall accuracy of program synthesizers based on large language models for source code.
+Given a natural language description of a programming problem, our method samples both candidate programs as well as candidate predicates specifying how the program should behave.

+- Causal Knowledge Transfer from Task Affinity. [[paper]](https://arxiv.org/abs/2210.00380)
+  - Ahmed Aloui, Juncheng Dong, Cat P. Le, Vahid Tarokh.
+  - Key Word: Causal Inference; Transfer Learning; Task Similarity.
+  - <details><summary>Digest</summary> We focus on transferring the causal knowledge acquired in prior experiments to new scenarios for which only limited data is available.
+To this end, we first observe that the absolute values of ITEs are invariant under the action of the symmetric group on the labels of treatments.
+Given this invariance, we propose a symmetrized task distance for calculating the similarity of a target scenario with those encountered before.
+The aforementioned task distance is then used to transfer causal knowledge from the closest of all the available previously learned tasks to the target scenario.

+- SoK: On the Impossible Security of Very Large Foundation Models. [[paper]](https://arxiv.org/abs/2209.15259)
+  - El-Mahdi El-Mhamdi, Sadegh Farhadkhani, Rachid Guerraoui, Nirupam Gupta, Lê-Nguyên Hoang, Rafael Pinot, John Stephan.
+  - Key Word: Foundation Models; Security; Privacy.
+  - <details><summary>Digest</summary> We identify several key features of today's foundation model learning problem which, given the current understanding in adversarial machine learning, suggest incompatibility of high accuracy with both security and privacy.
+We begin by observing that high accuracy seems to require (1) very high-dimensional models and (2) huge amounts of data that can only be procured through user-generated datasets.
+Moreover, such data is fundamentally heterogeneous, as users generally have very specific (easily identifiable) data-generating habits.

 - Totems: Physical Objects for Verifying Visual Integrity. [[paper]](https://arxiv.org/abs/2209.13032)
   - Jingwei Ma, Lucy Chai, Minyoung Huh, Tongzhou Wang, Ser-Nam Lim, Phillip Isola, Antonio Torralba. *ECCV 2022*